 You fly into Southwest Florida International Airport, which is only about 28-miles from Naples best beaches.

 To be near the Gulf of Mexico in southwest Florida with the therapeutic water lapping on my ankles.
 Sure, I'd go for some high-end shopping with a round of golf.
 But still, those beaches are calling to me like the Aruba beaches in the Carribean.

 The beaches all-inclusive is ideal if you stay at one of the many hotels with beaches and even in Naples you can swim with the dolphins.

 The Top 10 Most Beautiful Beaches

 Naples beaches stretch eleven miles along the Gulf of Mexico.
-The soft, white sand and nature preserves offer the most peaceful and tranquil blue waters you will ever find.
-Rated “The Top 10 Most Beautiful Beaches” Naples is charming, sophisticated and gorgeous.
+The soft, white sand and nature preserves offer the most peaceful and tranquil blue waters you will ever find anywhere.
+Rated “The Top 10 Most Beautiful Beaches” Naples is charming, sophisticated, and gorgeous.
 The Naples beaches are undoubtedly the most visited coastline in America.

 What are your favorite beaches in Naples?

 Naples kayak adventures is an activity you must do with your family or friends while visiting the coast.
 Several kayak companies offer tours or rentals.